lbl-srg/obc/specification/source/introduction.rst

 applied to the same building and HVAC system.
 In this example, simply changing the control sequence led to about 30% annual savings in HVAC site electricity use.

-:numref:`sec_benefit_rate_payers` describes the benefits to the California IOU rate payers.
+:numref:`sec_benefit_rate_payers` describes the benefits to the California rate payers.

 :numref:`sec_glossary` explains technical terms used throughout the report.